Dental Fears & Anxiety

-Do you spend sleepless nights thinking about an upcoming dental visit?
+DO YOU SPEND sleepless nights thinking about an upcoming dental visit?
+Does dental anxiety plague you before appointments?
 At Cityview Dental, we understand that for some, even the thought of scheduling a dental appointment can be overwhelming.

 Dental anxiety may cause you to neglect your oral health, which can produce negative long-term effects.
 However, there are tips you can follow that may help you overcome some of your dental fears.
-As always, our friendly team at Cityview Dental can help answer any further questions you may have.
+As always, our friendly team can help answer any further questions you may have.

 You may find that a combination of these techniques proves to be more effective than a technique on its own.
-Our staff at Cityview Dental is considerate of patients’ requests and needs.
+Our staff at Waterview Dental is considerate of patients’ requests and needs.

 Bringing a family member or a friend along to appointments can not only provide you with a friendly face to look to, but can also distract you from the pressure you may feel before and during an appointment.
 Ask your dentist if your friend may accompany you to your procedure room – given the circumstances, this should not be a problem.